 There’s nothing worse than neck pain.
 It can make it difficult to concentrate and prevent you getting a good night’s sleep and that’s just for a start.
 The increase in this type of problem is largely down to our sedentary lifestyle and a tendency to get into bad posture habits.
 We also see patients who have suffered injuries, either through sporting events or car accidents.

 The neck is a short chain of individual vertebrae and probably one of the most vulnerable areas of the body.
 Don’t forget, it’s carrying a pretty big weight – the head.
-Weakness in the muscles caused by bad posture, wear and tear and sudden, violent movements can all have an effect.
+Weakness in the muscles caused by bad posture, wear and tear and sudden, violent movements can all have an effect, visit the website.
 And it’s a problem that can be difficult to shake off.

 One of the biggest causes of pain is when the muscles spasm in the neck area and chiropractic manipulation can certainly help with this.
 It’s important, as with any other musculoskeletal issue, to get a proper diagnosis before any treatment is undertaken but our team can provide a number of solutions and therapeutic approaches.